Southampton-RSG/2021-11-1-socobio-crs/novice/shell/01-filedir.md

 ~~~

 `cd` doesn't print anything,
-but if we run `pwd` after it, we can see that we are now in `/Users/nelle/2020-10-29-socobio-crs`.
+but if we run `pwd` after it, we can see that we are now in `/Users/nelle/2020-10-29-socobio-crs`:
-If we run `ls` without arguments now,
-it lists the contents of `/Users/nelle/2020-10-29-socobio-crs`,
-because that's where we now are:

 ~~~ {.bash}
 $ pwd